Looking At Zoom Video Comms's Recent Whale Trades - Zoom Video Comms (NASDAQ:ZM)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Zoom Video Comms options trades today is 1170.62 with a total volume of 1,528.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Zoom Video Comms's big money trades within a strike price range of $40.0 to $130.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Zoom Video Comms's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Zoom Video Comms's whale trades within a strike price range from $66.0 to $310.0 in the last 30 days.

 Zoom Video Comms Option Volume And Open Interest Over Last 30 Days